Your Very Good Health: Production

 Your Very Good Health was one of a series of government-funded propaganda films featuring the cartoon character Charley, which were produced to educate the public changes introduced under the postwar Labour government.
 Charley had been created in 1946 by Joy Batchelor, and this was the second film featuring him.
 Different government departments funded the various films, with Your Very Good Health being sponsored by the Central Office of Information for the Ministry of Health.

+Reception

+The Monthly Film Bulletin wrote: "This Technicolor cartoon, the second in the "Charley" series, deals with the new National Health Service Scheme.
+The cartoon character Charley raises various questions about the scheme, which are answered more or less amusingly by the commentator and illustrated with cartoon sequences.
+Appraisal: This film might be used for light relief in a programme about Social Services either in schools or clubs or for general audiences."